citp/privacy-policy-historical/p/pr/prf/prfriend.com.md

-> *The following text is extracted and transformed from the prfriend.com privacy policy that was archived on 2008-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080611051810id_/http%3A//www.prfriend.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the prfriend.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217115706id_/http%3A//www.prfriend.com/privacy) for the most accurate reproduction.*

-# prfriend.com » Privacy Policy
+# Privacy Policy | PR Friend - Ethical Public Relations

 This Privacy Policy is intended to cover all visitors to this website, all subscribers to lists or newsletters, all members or affiliates and all customers.
 It sets out how PRfriend uses and protects any information that you provide when you use this website.